MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-expense-estimates.md

 2. Select the **Project Estimates** tab and view the list of project expenses.
 3. Select **New Expense** to add an expense.
 Or, select an expense to delete, and then select **Delete Expense**.

-The following attributes are defined for each expense line item:

 The following table provides information about the fields on the **Expense Estimate line** on a Project.

 | **Field** | **Relevance, purpose and guidance** | **Downstream impact** |